firmsoil/anviksha/README.md

 ## Overview

-This system provides a conversational AI interface that enables users to query MongoDB enterprise datasets — such as software delivery pipelines —using natural language.
+This system provides a conversational AI interface that enables users to query MongoDB enterprise datasets — such as software delivery pipelines — using natural language.
 User's NLP queries are translated into MongoDB aggregation pipelines dynamically, executed safely, and the results summarized in clear, business-friendly explanations.

 ---